Jim Lovell: In popular culture

-About a month after the return to Earth of Apollo 13, Lovell and his crewmates, Fred Haise and Jack Swigert, appeared on The Tonight Show with host Johnny Carson.
-In 1976, Lovell made a cameo appearance in the Nicolas Roeg movie The Man Who Fell to Earth.
+About a month after Apollo 13 returned to Earth, Lovell and his crewmates, Fred Haise and Jack Swigert, appeared on The Tonight Show with host Johnny Carson.
+In 1976, Lovell made a cameo appearance in the Nicolas Roeg film The Man Who Fell to Earth.

-Lovell and Jeffrey Kluger wrote a 1994 book about the Apollo 13 mission, Lost Moon: The Perilous Voyage of Apollo 13, on which the 1995 Ron Howard film Apollo 13 was based.
+Lovell and Jeffrey Kluger wrote a 1994 book about the Apollo 13 mission, Lost Moon: The Perilous Voyage of Apollo 13, which Ron Howard adapted into the 1995 film Apollo 13.
 Lovell's first impression on being approached about the film was that Kevin Costner would be a good choice to portray him, given the physical resemblance, but Tom Hanks was cast in the role.
-To prepare, Hanks visited Lovell and Marilyn at their home in Texas and flew with Lovell in his private airplane.
+To prepare, Hanks visited James and Marilyn Lovell at their home in Texas and flew with Lovell in his private airplane.
 Kathleen Quinlan was nominated for a supporting actress Oscar for her performance as Marilyn.